himoose/user-docs/docs/integrations/wordpress.md

 ### Content Optimization

 **Ideal post length:**

 - 800-3000 words works best
 - Shorter content feels rushed
 - Longer content should be split into series

-**Content structure:**
-- Use clear headings and sections
-- Write conversationally (reads well when spoken)
-- Avoid heavy jargon or complex formatting
-- Include natural transitions between topics

 ### User Experience

 **Player placement:**

 - Place at the **top** for maximum visibility
-- Place at **bottom** if you want readers to see content first
+- Place at **bottom** if you want readers to see other content first
-- Consider sticky/floating player for long posts

 **Call-to-action:**

-- Add a note: "Prefer to listen?
-Click play above!"
+- Add a custom title on the audio player: "Prefer to listen?
+Click play below!"
 - Encourage audio consumption in your intro
 - Mention podcast availability in social shares

 ### Performance

 **Generation timing:**
-- Generate podcasts during off-peak hours for bulk operations

 - Don't generate for very short posts (< 500 words)
 - Update podcasts only when content significantly changes

-**Credit management:**
-- Monitor your Hi, Moose usage in plugin analytics
-- Prioritize podcast generation for high-traffic posts
-- Consider which post types need audio (maybe not pages/archives)

 ---